hamidb80/packedArgs/readme.md

 genPackedArgsFor(work, true)
 ```

-Becuase this is a little trickier, use `unpackArgs` when is possible.
+Becuase this is a little trickier, use `unpackArgs` when it's possible.

-Sweet! right?

 ## Features
 * [x] **export**: if the proc exported itself, the generated `type`/`proc`s are exported too